 Wrapping Things Up

 And that’s it!
-Five quick and simple ways to import Instagram photos into your WordPress site.
+Four quick and simple ways to import Instagram photos into your WordPress site.

 If you want to import your Instagram content as individual posts, WP RSS Aggregator is the best solution.
-But if you just want to create a simple gallery to showcase Instagram photos in a post, page, or your sidebar, then one of the other plugins can help you out, as well.
+But if you just want to create a simple gallery to showcase Instagram photos in a post, page, or your sidebar, then we currently recommend the Instagram Feed Pro plugin.

 And finally, if all you want to do is import a single Instagram photo, you’re best off just sticking with Instagram’s built-in embed code.
 Just don’t try this method for importing your entire Instagram feed!